Gordon999/PiVideoer2/README.md

 if you want continuous video capture try https://github.com/Gordon999/PiVideoer3

-Uses Raspberry OS BULLSEYE or BOOKWORM and Picamera2.
+Uses Raspberry OS BULLSEYE, BOOKWORM or TRIXIE and Picamera2.

 It should also work with any other camera that you have installed, eg with a dtoverlay, and works with picamera2.